jack-toast/gladexa_gh/README.md

 #### What it do?

-The interaction model describes how our speech is parsed into a command message that is sent to the Lambda function.
+The interaction model describes how our speech is parsed into the command message that is sent to the Lambda function.

 The **Intents**, **Slot values**, and **Utterances** control the message that is sent.

 Let's take an example command and break it down.

-*"Alexa, ask glados to tell me the interesting fact about air"*
+*"Alexa, ask glados to tell me an interesting fact about air"*

 Alexa, | ask | glados | to | tell me an interesting fact about | air
 ------|-----|--------|----|-----------------------------------|------